ProjectLocus/JoinMe/README.md

 * As a store owner I want to be able to inform users of current sales.
   * As a bar owner I want to be able to inform users of bar events.
 * As a community organizer I want to be able to alert people that there is a rally coming together.
-* As a highschooler I want to be able to invite my friends to a party.
+* As a student I want to be able to invite my friends to a party.
 * As a user I want to be able to drop down an event in an area for people to see within that are.
   * As a user I want to be able to see events dropped down by other users within the same area.
 * As a user I want to be able to tell everyone that I've lost my pet.